ArfanKabir/Database-Project/README.md

 C++ does not allow to make a GUI, while the other 2 do allow it

-Also displays my ability to write mySQL queries
-Used Object Oriented Programming Practices, as well as Paired Programming to build this project
+Also displays my ability to write mySQL queries using Object Oriented Programming Practices, as well as Paired Programming to build this project

 University Database was built using a given schema Airport Database was built from stratch with research done, as well as building an ER diagram and schema, and then converting